emaduddin23/A-book-Store-API_Testing/README.md

 # A book Store API_Testing
-This is sample project of api testing. its done a book store application.
+This is a sample project of API testing.
+It's done as a bookstore application.

-- Requirements: Knowledge in API Testing.
+- Requirements: Knowledge of API Testing.